norm/flourish/documentation/adding-sources.markdown

 **Note**: a slug that ends `/index`  will be trimmed to ending `/` when treated as a URL.
 For example, a source file `more/about/index.toml` will have the slug `more/about/index` and the URL `more/about/` when rendered.

+### Slugs in CSV sources

+When using CSV files to add multiple sources, the slug cannot come from the filename of the CSV or each row would have the same slug.
+Instead there should be a `slug` column in the CSV.

 ## Source data